What is an RFP? A 2026 Guide

 • Your company and brand background

-• Digital marketing project overview
+• Digital marketing project overview with goals

 • Current digital marketing performance benchmarks